jeremyButtler/find--Co-infections/README.md

 &nbsp;

-We looked at the error rate in our consensuses by looking at the number of indels (figure 5) and the number of mismatches (figure 4) in each consensus.
+We looked at the error rate in our consensuses by looking at the number of indels (Figure 5) and the number of mismatches (Figure 4) in each consensus.
  We found mismatches were rare (13 out of 237 consensuses).
-Half of the consensuses with mismatches were from reference pairs that detected only one variant and had 50% of reads from the minor variant (50-50 1, figure 4).
+Half of the consensuses with mismatches were from reference pairs that detected only one variant and had 50% of reads from the minor variant (50-50 1, Figure 4).

-The consensuses from the 50-50 1 reference pairs are almost the only consensus with mismatches from reference pairs that detected only one consensus (figure 4).
-The only exception is one case that had 99% of reads from the major consensus (99-1 1, figure 4).
+The consensuses from the 50-50 1 reference pairs are almost the only consensus with mismatches from reference pairs that detected only one consensus (Figure 4).
+The only exception is one case that had 99% of reads from the major consensus (99-1 1, Figure 4).
 However, in the 99-1 1 case, the major variant lost most of its reads to aggressive filtering, resulting in the minor variant having 272 of 949 of reads.
 In both cases, mismatches are likely from the polisher merging both variants into one consensus.